WeirdBlueFish/WeatherTBot/README.md

 - ✨ Get Moment Weather Situation
 - 🚀 Using Both API and Telegram Bot at the same time
-- 🔒 Get Logging In Your Admin Bot a
+- 🔒 Get Logging In Your Admin Bot

 ### 🛠️ Installation
 - Get API key in https://openweathermap.org/api